Homogenization of a Random Walk on a Graph in $\mathbb{R}^d$: An approach to predict macroscale diffusivity in media with finescale obstructions and interactions: Introduction

 In Section~\ref{sect:formal-derivation} we also provide a formal approach to deriving the Brownian limit and the effective diffusivity via an asymptotic expansion.
 This method mirrors the developments in PDE homogenization theory and leads to the so-called ``unit-cell'' problem.
 In PDE homogenization theory, when the operator is self-adjoint, the unit-cell problem may also be formulated as a variational problem where an energy functional is minimized.
 Section~\ref{sect:variational-formulation} derives an equivalent variational formulation that holds when the jump rates are reversible.
 This result generalizes the existing results in the literature to graphs with nodes that are not necessarily subsets of the integer lattice $\integ^d$.
 We develop a notion of {\em gradient} and {\em divergence} for graph functions and prove a {\em divergence theorem} in order to derive our variational formulation of the unit-cell problem.
 We note that a reader uninterested in connections with the PDE homogenization theory may skip Sections \ref{sect:formal-derivation} and \ref{sect:variational-formulation}.

-In Section~\ref{sect:numerics} we provide some numerical results that illustrate how the path length variation and interactions of the random walker with obstructions (attraction, repulsion, or bonding) affect the effective diffusivity.
+In Section~\ref{sect:numerics} we use the same planar obstruction geometry shown in Figure~\ref{fig:graph-pd-cell} to numerically illustrate the effects of path length variation as well interactions of the random walker with obstructions (attraction, repulsion, or bonding) on the effective diffusivity.
+We also compare via Monte Carlo simulations the effects of spatial discretization to obtain a discrete set of nodes as required by our homogenization theory.
 Appendix A confirms that the effective diffusivity predicted by the formal asymptotics approach is correct.